 You can also watch our video that helps explain what different types of council do.

-Every five years, the UK elects MPs to form a government.
+Every four or five years, the UK elects MPs to form a government.
 Chelmsford residents are represented by one of three MPs, as our local authority area overlaps with three different parliamentary constituencies.

 Those MPs are:

 MPs split their time between working in Parliament, working in their constituency and for their political party (if they are part of one).
-Some MPs from the governing party also become ministers with specific responsibilities, such as Kemi Badenoch, who is the Secretary of State for Business and Trade.
+Some MPs from the governing party also become ministers with specific responsibilities.

 In Parliament, MPs consider and can propose new laws and sit on committees regarding particular issues.
 They can also raise issues that matter to you in the House.
 This includes asking government ministers questions about current concerns, including those which affect local constituents.